Qumeric/example-contests-workspace/solutions.md

 It seems that (not a figure of speach, I am not completely sure) that we can just do dijkstra from multiple points: root and all points with roads.

 The only potential problem is that it's not very clear what to select if distance is equal.
-However, if we loose closely we can notice that if it's equal between path from root and bridge then we take only root and if it's equal from two bridges, we take both bridges.
+However, if we look closely we can notice that if it's equal between path from root and bridge then we take only root and if it's equal from two bridges, we take both bridges.

 ### Number of Simple Paths
 https://codeforces.com/problemset/problem/1454/E